yash-s29/MS_Elevate-Projects/azure/food_spoilage_app/README.md

 # 📂 Project Structure
 food_spoilage_app/
 │
-├─ main.py                 # Flask backend entry point
+├─ app.py

-├─ requirements.txt        # Python dependencies
+├─ requirements.txt

-├─ templates/              # HTML templates for frontend ├─ static/                 # CSS, JS, images
-├─ model/                  # Placeholder for ML model (loaded from GCP) ├─ database/               # SQLite DB storage
+├─ templates/

+├─ static/

+├─ model/

+├─ database/

-└─ README.md               # Project documentation
+└─ README.md

 # 💡 Notes

--- Azure Limitation: Deployment on Azure App Service requires a subscription due to pay-as-you-go billing.
+-**Azure Limitation:** Deployment on Azure App Service requires a subscription due to pay-as-you-go billing.

--- Alternative Deployment: For this project, Google Cloud Platform is used for storing the ML model and optionally deploying via Cloud Run or App Engine.
+-**Alternative Deployment:** For this project, Google Cloud Platform is used for storing the ML model and optionally deploying via Cloud Run or App Engine.

--- Extensibility: You can easily swap the ML model or extend the database to PostgreSQL or MySQL if desired.
+-**Extensibility:** You can easily swap the ML model or extend the database to PostgreSQL or MySQL if desired.

 # 📌 Future Enhancements

--- Add authentication for multi-user tracking
+* Add authentication for multi-user tracking

--- Enable cloud-based database integration for scalability
+* Enable cloud-based database integration for scalability

--- Add visualization dashboards for prediction trends
+* Add visualization dashboards for prediction trends

 # 🛠️ References

--- Flask Documentation
+* Flask Documentation

--- Google Cloud SDK
+* Google Cloud SDK

--- SQLite Documentation
+* SQLite Documentation

 [Scikit-learn / TensorFlow](https://scikit-learn.org/
  / https://www.tensorflow.org/
 )

 This README explains everything a visitor or collaborator needs to know: tech stack, cloud integration, Azure constraints, local setup, and architecture.